 This information explains how to care for yourself at home after a cone biopsy of your cervix.

-A cone biopsy is a procedure in which a small, cone-shaped part of your cervix is removed and studied under a microscope.
+In a cone biopsy procedure, your doctor will remove a small, cone-shaped part of your cervix and study it under a microscope.
 The biopsy helps your doctor evaluate any problems you are having.
 Your cervix will heal over time.

 Instructions for Home Care